microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 From the app registration, save the following values:

-- The application (client) ID assigned by the app registration portal.
+- The application ID (object ID) assigned by the app registration portal.
-- A client (application) secret (password), a certificate, or a federated identity credential.
+- A client secret (application password), a certificate, or a federated identity credential.
 - A redirect URI for the app to receive token responses from Azure AD.
 - A redirect URI for the service to receive admin consent responses if the app implements functionality to request administrator consent.